Skip to main content

 Audit the compromised credentials

 Check CloudTrail for any activity of the credentials after it got exposed.
-This can be done by logging into AWS Management Console Go to Services -> CloudTrail -> Event history and filter by AWS access key
+This can be done by logging into AWS Management Console Go to Services -> CloudTrail -> Event history and filter by AWS access key.

-This page was last reviewed on 23 February 2024.
-It needs to be reviewed again on 23 August 2024 by the page owner #cloud-platform .
+This page was last reviewed on 3 September 2024.
+It needs to be reviewed again on 3 March 2025 by the page owner #cloud-platform .

-This page was set to be reviewed before 23 August 2024 by the page owner #cloud-platform.
+This page was set to be reviewed before 3 March 2025 by the page owner #cloud-platform.
 This might mean the content is out of date.